Moving to a new state? Here's how to update your vehicle information

 First, start thinking about securing an auto insurance policy in your new state.
 While each state's deadline for completing this task varies, you should try to complete it as soon as possible.
 It may be helpful to start looking into this prior to your move, so you're aware of any potential deadlines or implications relating to the switch.

 A good place to start may be with your current insurance provider.
-You should alert your agent of your move and consider asking if they are licensed to sell insurance in your new state.
+You should alert your insurance provider of your move and consider asking if they are licensed to sell insurance in your new state.
 If they are, and you decide to remain with that company, they should be able to help update your policy.
 If your insurance provider is not licensed in your new state, you may want to start requesting and comparing auto insurance quotes from other companies.
 You should aim to have a new policy prior to canceling your existing one to help you avoid a potential lapse in coverage.

 Whether you need to update your current policy or find a new insurance provider, get prepared by gathering some documents, such as your current policy's declaration page and driver's licenses for those within your household that drive the vehicle.
 This may help the process go more smoothly.